 Does it flow logically?

 Can you, and have you, made connections (if they exist) between each part of your presentation?

 How’s your timing – is the presentation too long, or too short?

-Always have your materials (PPT, documents, reports) on a flash drive for backup.
+If you are presenting a live session, have your materials (PPT, documents, reports) on a flash drive for backup.